-In an effort to further improve emergency preparedness and response, BVES implemented the iRestore APP, which provides First Responders (Big Bear Fire Department and San Bernardino Sheriff's Department - Big Bear Lake Detachment) and BVES's internal Damage Assessment Teams a tool to quickly document and report problems along its distribution system and facilities to Dispatch.
+In an effort to further improve emergency preparedness and response, BVES implemented the iRestore APP, which provides First Responders (Big Bear Fire Department and San Bernardino Sheriff's Department - Big Bear Lake Detachment) and BVES's internal Damage Assessment Teams a tool to guickly document and report problems along its distribution system and facilities to Dispatch.
 The iRestore Responder Application will provide emergency and remedial response needs at the ground-level allowing public safety partners, utility personnel, and contractors to coordinate and execute emergent corrections and quickly identify at-risk events to bolster near miss tracking in the future.

-3. Region prioritization ("where" to engage activity) - include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "high-risk")

-All of BVES's service area is in Tier 2 and Tier 3 high risk wildfire service areas.
-Accordingly, this applies to the entirety of the BVES service territory.

-4. Progress on initiative (amount spent, regions covered) and plans for next year

-This is and will be an ongoing activity covered in OPEX funding.
+A. 1.1.1.1 Adequate and trained workforce for service restoration Formatted: Font: Not Bold, No underline Alternatives No comparable alternative exists.
+Formatted: Heading 4, Line spacing: single, No bullets or numbering, Don't keep with next, Don't keep lines together 3.
+Region prioritization ("where" to engage activity) - include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "high-risk") All of BVES's service area is in Tier 2 and Tier 3 high risk wildfire service areas.
+Accordingly, this applies to the entirety of the BVES currently has adequateservice territory.
+4. Progress on initiative (amount spent, regions covered), and trained workforceplans, for next year Formatted: Font: Italic, Font color: Blue This is and will be an ongoing activity covered in OPEX funding.
 BVES spent \$9,086 in 2020.
-BVES plans to spend \$6,873 in 2021.
+Formatted: Font: Italic, Font color: Blue BVES plans to spend \$6,873 in 2021.